 It became clear that the greatest problem students faced was finding a place to live.
 The housing shortage in London made private accommodation prohibitively expensive, and of the existing student housing apart from university halls of residence, very little was not affiliated with some religious or national organisation which catered only to certain groups.

 The Weinbergs began to conceive of a whole community in which people from all over the world could study in peace, while at the same time exchange ideas, experiences and recipes with people whom they might ordinarily expect to have nothing in common.

 The Barnet Overseas Student Housing Association was formed to put this scheme into practice.
-As a non-profit organization, however, it had no funds of its own.
-To pay for any project it had to seek help from outside, although as a Registered Charity with an official patron (the local M.P., Margaret Thatcher) it appeared as a legitimate organization to all prospective donors.
-The British Council eventually provided a grant that greatly assisted the Association to realize its project at Nansen Village.
+As a non-profit organisation, however, it had no funds of its own.
+To pay for any project it had to seek help from outside, although as a Registered Charity with an official patron (the local M.P., Margaret Thatcher) it appeared as a legitimate organisation to all prospective donors.
+The British Council eventually provided a grant that greatly assisted the Association to realise its project at Nansen Village.